Adapting to iOS 26.4

 Setting your default style

-1. Open the Wispr Flow app on your iPhone.
+Open the Wispr Flow app and tap the Style tab.

 Using the Quick Style Switcher

-1. Find the style pill next to the Start Flow button on the keyboard — it shows your currently active writing style.
+Find the style pill next to the Start Flow button on the keyboard.
+It shows your currently active writing style.

-3. Select the style you want for this conversation.
-The picker shows four options: Formal, Casual, Very Casual, and Excited.
-Tapping a style immediately applies it — no save button needed.
+Select the style you want for this conversation.
+The picker shows Formal, Casual, Very Casual, and Excited.
+The style applies immediately.

 FAQs

-iOS 26.4 changed how apps can switch between each other, which affected Flow's automatic return behavior.
-When this happens, you'll see a screen saying "Apple now requires this to activate the microphone" — swipe right to return to your app.
+iOS 26.4 changed how apps switch between each other, which affected Flow's automatic return behavior.
+Swipe right on the bottom bar to return to your app.
 Dictation works exactly the same once you're back.

 Why is my writing style the same in every app now?

-iOS 26.4 removed the ability for third-party keyboards to detect which app you're typing in.
-Set a default style in the Style tab and use the Quick Style Switcher on the keyboard to change it on the fly.
+Flow no longer automatically adjusts formatting per app due to iOS 26.4 changes.
+Set your preferred style in the Style tab, or use the Quick Style Switcher on the keyboard to change your style on the fly.

 How long does the Quick Style Switcher override last?

-Does the Quick Style Switcher change my saved personalization styles?
+Does the Quick Style Switcher change my saved styles?

-No. Selecting a style from the Quick Style Switcher applies only as a temporary override for your current session.
-Your personalized writing styles for personal, work, email, and other categories remain untouched.
+No. The Quick Style Switcher is a temporary override for the current session.
+Your saved styles for Personal, Work, Email, and Other remain untouched.

 No. Mac, Windows, and Android are unaffected by this iOS change and work the same as before.